LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

   let temperature = prompt("What is the temperature?");
   alert(temperature < 50 ?
 "Wear a coat" : "Enjoy the warm day");
   ```

+#### Try this:

+> Write an expression using a ternary operator that determines whether a person is old enough to get a driver's license in Oregon[^3].

 ### `if` Statements